 For those of you who read my blog regularly already know how much we love Glamping, especially when you get to stay on a farm.
 We love getting back to basics but in a luxurious way.
 We enjoy the outdoors, nature, getting up close with wildlife and farm animals and taking a big step back from everyday life to slow down a little and Feather Down Farms are the perfect place to do this.
 In the article, we are exploring glamping in Hampshire!

-** We were invited to stay at Feather Down Manor Farm in exchange for an honest review – all thoughts and opinions are my own.
+** We were invited to go glamping in Hampshire and stay at Feather Down Manor Farm in exchange for an honest review – all thoughts and opinions are my own.

 After our first successful Feather Down glamping in Essex farm stay last year, we couldn’t wait to try go on another Feather Down holiday and this time we decided to try glamping in Hampshire at Manor Farm, which seemed to tick all of our boxes, especially as it was a working farm holiday and there were several lambs to coo over too!